Note: My Web pages are best viewed with style sheets enabled.

 Of course, a little thought would add more entries to this list.
 If such information were hardcopy on paper, it would be in a filing cabinet with a lock or even in a safe.
 PGP encryption provides an electronic safe where this information can still reside on a computer or even in a company's computer network, where access remains convenient.

 If you take an arbitrary large number (or a string of characters and treat it as a number) and use it as input to a mathematical operation on some target data (also treated as a number) to scramble the latter, the former is an encryption key.
 Treating even text data as a number is easy if you consider that all characters are represented inside a computer as numbers.
-(See my Escaped Characters.)
 For example, a string of 100 characters (the key) can be converted to a number and added to the target data after it too is converted into a number.
 If the target data contains more than 100 characters, the process can be repeated with the same key over groups of 100 characters.
 This is a very simple form of encryption.
 Decryption could use the same key; the operation would merely be subtraction instead of addition.
 Since the same key is used for both encryption and decryption, this is a symmetric method.
 Obviously, you must keep the key confidential, sharing it in some safe manner only with the person who exchanges encrypted messages with you.

 Note that you really need only one pair of keys.
 Everyone can use your public key to encrypt data to send to you.
 You do not need a separate key for each individual.
 No one can decrypt those data — not those who have your public key, not even the person who used your public key to encrypt the data.
 Only your private key can be used to decrypt data that were encrypted with your public key.
 Further, PGP requires a passphrase when using your private key.
 A passphrase is a long password that can contain blanks and punctuation; some individuals use complete sentences for their passphrases.
 Your private key is itself symmetrically encrypted when stored on your computer, and your passphrase is the key used to encrypt and decrypt it.